Inherited Metabolic Disorders

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-• Glycogen storage diseases: Poor sugar storage causes low blood sugar.
+• Glycogen storage disease: Your body can’t store sugar from the food in your diet, which causes low blood sugar.

-• Metal metabolism disorders: Trace metals build to toxic levels.
-These include Wilson disease (toxic copper levels) and hemochromatosis (excess iron in the intestines).
+• Metal metabolism disorders: Your body contains small traces of metals and those metals build up to toxic levels that are harmful to your body.
+These include Wilson disease (excess copper levels) and hemochromatosis (excess iron levels).

 Advertisement